sapumal-lodge/sapumal-lodge/content/about/index.md

 👤 **Malinda** – Always ready to help on the ground with a smile, he is also known for his warmth and welcoming nature.
 Responsible for making sure the needs of our guests are met.

+👤 **Asiri** – Oversees the business, ensures the wellbeing of our staff, and makes sure we meet all the legal requirements needed to run smoothly.

 We care deeply about our guests and treat everyone equally, with kindness and respect.
 Whether you're a solo traveller, family, or pilgrim, we are here to make your stay comfortable and memorable.

 ---